Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 ### The free particle

 The free particle is among the simplest quantum systems that have an exact solution to the Schrödinger equation.
+It describes a quantum particle in free space is unconstrained by any potential, and thus has zero potential energy.
 We start from the one-dimensional Schrödinger equation for $V(x) = 0$, for which we may solve for the wavefunction:

 {% math() %}
 \begin{align*}